angular/angular/aio/content/guide/cli-builder.md

 ### Adding a target

-Let's add a new target that will run our builder to execute a particular command.
+Let's add a new target that will run our builder to copy a file.
-This target will tell the builder to run `touch` on a file, in order to update its modified date.
+This target will tell the builder to copy the `package.json` file.

 We need to update the `angular.json` file to add a target for this builder to the "architect" section of our new project.

 * We'll add a new target section to the "architect" object for our project.

-* The target named "touch" uses our builder, which we published to `@example/command-runner`.
-(See [Publishing your Library](guide/creating-libraries#publishing-your-library).)
+* The target named "copy-package" uses our builder, which we published to `@example/copy-file`.
+(See [Publishing your Library](guide/creating-libraries#publishing-your-library))

-* The options object provides default values for the two inputs that we defined; `command`, which is the Unix command to execute, and `args`, an array that contains the file to operate on.
+* The options object provides default values for the two inputs that we defined; `source`, which is the existing file we are copying, and `destination`, the path we want to copy to.

-* The configurations key is optional, we'll leave it out for now.
+* The `configurations` key is optional, we'll leave it out for now.

 <code-example language="json" header="angular.json">